htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 - OpenCL jobs can now run inside a Singularity container launched by HTCondor if the OpenCL drivers are present on the host in directory ``/etc/OpenCL/vendors``.
   :jira:`1410`

-- Jobs run in Singularity or Apptainer container runtmes now use the SINGULARITY_VERBOSITY flag, which controlls the verbosity of the runtime logging to the job's stderr.
-The default value is "-s" for silent, meaning only fatal errors are logged.
-  :jira:`1436`

 Bugs Fixed: